Towards Urban Planing AI Agent in the Age of Agentic AI: Existing Studies: Urban Planning as Generative AI

+Given a learned representation, the generative stage synthesizes land-use plans using deep generative models, such as, Variational Autoencoders (VAEs)~\cite{kingma2019introduction}, Generative Adversarial Networks (GANs)~\cite{goodfellow2020generative,gulrajani2017improved,arjovsky2017wasserstein}, Autoregressive Models~\cite{kenton2019bert, NIPS2017_3f5ee243}, and other generative techniques.
+These generative urban planning models can be trained with a combination of machine learning objectives and planning-specific constraints, ensuring that generated designs remain both technically robust and aligned with urban planning principles.
 Together, representation and generation form a pipeline where AI systems learn to "understand" the urban environment and "create" planning proposals that are not only technically valid but socially and contextually meaningful.